FLARE: Fusing Language Models and Collaborative Architectures for Recommender Enhancement: Experimental Results

+We use datasets from Amazon Product Reviews \citep{ni-etal} to evaluate our model.
 The Amazon Product Reviews dataset contains 233.1 million reviews from May 1996 to October 2018, covering 29 categories ranging from Office Supplies to Video Games.
 Each review includes item features (title, description, category, price) and review features (text, timestamp, score, summary).
-User sequences can be created by sorting each user review by timestamp, creating a sequential recommendation task with the goal of predicting what the user will review next.
+User sequences are created by grouping and sorting reviews by timestamp, enabling a sequential recommendation task to predict the next item the user reviews.

-We compare our results to Recformer (\citet{recformer}).
-To enable fair comparison, we use the six dataset splits provided in Recformer: ``Video Games'', ``Office Supplies'', ``Industrial and Scientific'', ``Arts, Crafts and Sewing'', ``Pet Supplies'' and ``Musical Instruments.''
-Each item has at least five reviews, and every user has given at least five reviews.
-We use the same preprocessing procedure as Recformer, which includes trimming the user sequences to a max length of 51; training on all sequences, regardless of length; and, evaluating on only sequences with 4 or more items for validation and test.
-Recformer associates and trains each item with the category, title, and brand features.
+We benchmark against Recformer~\cite{recformer} and CALRec~\cite{Li2024-cx}, which report the current state-of-the-art results.
+To meaningfully compare our results to each of those projects, we use the same Amazon Product Reviews dataset preprocessing procedure that each of those projects use.
+Where available, we either downloaded and trained with the relevant preprocessed datasets or ran the project's pipeline to preprocess the raw dataset.
+Dataset statistics are in Table~\ref{tab:datasets}.